 German researchers reckon that playing computer driving games encourages people men to take more risks when driving in the real world.
 Researchers carried out three studies using three racing games - Burnout, Midnight Racer, Need for Speed - and three non-racing control games - Tak, Crash Bandicoot and Fifa 2005.
 All games were played on a Sony PlayStation 2 using a 72in TV screen.
 One study also used Medal of Honour to see if a violent shoot 'em-up would have the same effect.

 Computer chips and mobile phones will be subjected to a "reverse charge" VAT regime from June 1 this year in a bid to slash missing trader fraud.
+Her Majesty's Revenue and Customs (HMRC) said the reverse charge system should remove the ability "to steal VAT on business-to-business transactions", effectively preventing Missing Trader Intra-Community (MTIC) fraud - or "carousel fraud" as it is more commonly known - on certain goods.

 Like most vendors in the Itanium realm, Secure64 has come to market slowly and with scaled back ambitions.
 Nonetheless, the start-up’s initial play - a super-fast, super-secure DNS (domain name service) server - looks promising.

 Ian Murdock, the father of Debian, is joining Sun Microsystems, to head up the company's operating systems platform strategy.
+He says in his blog that "everything I know about computing I learned on those Sun workstations" in the computer science building at Purdue University in Indiana.